Workforce technology company using AI and machine learning to provide labor market intelligence for fast-moving industries

 The Supply Chain Explorer feature was designed to help learners and industry professionals alike get insight into industries that operated in the supply chain process, with each industry sector flowing into the next.

-Supply Chain / Light and Dark Modes
+Supply Chain / Progressive Disclosure

 Supply Chain / Microinteractions